 A container is built to withstand a lot of wear and tear so they can be very rugged.
-This has made it an ideal choice for use as storage spaces.
+This has made it an ideal choice for use as storage space.
 The items are safely locked and kept away from the elements as well as unauthorized persons.

 First it was common to see containers used as office spaces on construction sites.
 This has now changed as many other offices in different locations now also use containers.